chef-boneyard/chef-web-docs-2016/step_lwrp/step_lwrp_powershell_change_hostname.rst

 ..
 This is an included how-to.

-To change the hostname for a computer:
+To change the host name for a computer:

 .. code-block:: ruby